Replaces elements on the current page with matching elements from a server response or HTML string.

 option.

-A string of HTML containing the new fragment.
+A string of HTML containing the targeted fragment.

 See handling server errors for details.

-Whether the browser URL and window title will be updated.
+Whether the browser URL, window title and meta tags will be updated.

 If set to true

-, the history will always be updated, using the title and URL from
+, the history will always be updated, using history

 the server response, or from given { title }